 Our obligatory first stop in New Orleans is always Café Du Monde in the French Quarter.
 And why not?

 This popular coffee shop is open 364 days on a 24/7 basis, only closing for Christmas and the occasional hurricane.
 Frying beignets since 1862, Café Du Monde is a legend that lives up to its reputation as one of the best breakfasts in New Orleans.
+We would expect nothing less from the third oldest restaurant in New Orleans.
+Antoine’s, open since 1940, is the oldest restaurant in New Orleans.

 Café du Monde’s limited menu features beignets, coffee (regular and chicory), milk, orange juice and soft drinks.
 Even with so few options, the queue is often quite long.
 But don’t be afraid.
 The line moves quickly.